riverbed/steelscript/docs/install/windows.rst

    > mkdir steelscript-packages
    > cd steelscript-packages
-   > pip install --download . --no-use-wheel steelscript
+   > pip install --download . --no-binary :all: steelscript
-   > pip install --download . --no-use-wheel steelscript.netprofiler
+   > pip install --download . --no-binary :all: steelscript.appresponse
-   > pip install --download . --no-use-wheel steelscript.netshark
+   > pip install --download . --no-binary :all: steelscript.netprofiler
-   > pip install --download . --no-use-wheel steelscript.wireshark
+   > pip install --download . --no-binary :all: steelscript.wireshark

 2. Zip up this directory and transfer the zip file to your offline machine.